 The American Thoroughbred is loaded with stamina bloodlines.
 One of the hugest misstatements made in the sport horse world is that the American Thoroughbred is a 'sprint only' breed.
-It is spouted continuously in trade journals, at warmblood inspections, in articles both here and abroad.
+It was spouted continuously in trade journals, at warmblood inspections, in articles both here and abroad, from the 1980s thru 2010 (after that I am not sure).
 But it is a lie.
 I don't think most of those who pass it on know what they are saying is untrue, but then they did not do their homework either, and like the effect of malicious gossip has on someone's reputation, so this pernicious twisting of the truth has had its effect on our understanding of this breed, even by our own equestrians.
 It is a tragedy.

 Above is the stayer Discovery, called the Iron Horse for his ability to win at distance while carrying heavy weight.
 He is a descendant of the American staying dynasty of Fair Play.
 He is a chef-de-race of stamina.
 Just as powerful is his close relative, another stamina line found in sport horses, Man O' War, a sire Dr. Birdsall ranks as #2 in influence in the modern sport horse--and he was born in 1917, so that is quite a long reign.
 Man O' War is a genetic giant in all sport: racing and non-racing, and he is one of the strongest genetic transmitters of jump out there, plus this is a sound line.